Decentralized and Parallel Primal and Dual Accelerated Methods for Stochastic Convex Programming Problems: Discussion

 \section{Discussion}

-Below we provide different directions of further work. \begin{itemize} \item If instead of first-order methods with primal and dual deterministic oracle one will use tensor methods ($p=2,3$) from \cite{nesterov2018implementable} then the results can be improved.
-But for the dual approach we do not know how to use the trick $A=\sqrt{W}$ \cite{scaman2017optimal}.
-Here we should take $A = W$, that (with additional increased complexity of auxiliary problem) make the bounds on communications steps worthier.
-The basic fact in dual approach is as follows: to solve auxiliary problems we have to calculate the values of the form $\nabla^p_y \vp(Wy)$ on different vectors \cite{carmon2016gradient,nesterov2018implementable,nesterov2018lectures}.
-One can show that this can be done by successive multiplications of $W$ on vectors (communications) and corresponding (block) diagonal tensor (correspond to $\nabla^p_{\lambda} \vp(\lambda)|_{\lambda=Wy}$) on vectors (can be distributed among nodes); \item Primal approach in smooth case can be generalized for (stochastic inexact) gradient-free oracle.
-The number of communications steps remain the same.
-The number of oracle calls become $\sim n$ times larger \cite{dvurechensky2018accelerated,dvurechensky2017randomized}.
-As far as we know it is an open questions to generalize Lan's sliding technique for gradient-free oracle.
-If one can do it, then it should be apply for gradient-free (stochastic inexact) decentralized distributed optimization; \item In \cite{hendrikx2018accelerated,hendrikx2019asynchronous} asyncronized distributed optimization considered via dual accelerated (block) coordinate descent algorithms.
-The proposed above primal approach allows asyncronized generalizations in smooth case.
-For that we should use (block) coordinate version of STM \cite{dvurechensky2017randomized} and additional randomization of sum type when calculate $[Wx]_i$.
-This will increase the number of communications steps in $\sim\sqrt{n} \div n$ times; \item Most of the results of this paper can be generalized to composite problems \cite{nesterov2013gradient}.
-May be it's possible to make a next step and try to generalize these results to more general types of models \cite{stonyakin2019gradient,stonyakin2019inexact}; \item For smooth convex centralized distributed optimization problems there exists a universal way to accelerate non accelerate (stochastic, asynchronized etc.) algorithms -- Catalyst \cite{lin2015universal}.
-The basic idea: to use not accelerated centralized distributed algorithm for inner problem arises at each step of Catalyst procedure; \item In the work \cite{rogozin2018optimal} there proposed a way to generalize dual approach on time-varying graphs.
-It seems that it is also possible to generalize primal approach, described above, on time-varying graphs.
-Moreover, these generalizations can be done also for smooth stochastic case. \end{itemize}
+Below we \dm{outline various areas for} further work. \begin{itemize} \item We can expect that the results can be improved by replacing \dd{the} first-order methods with primal and dual deterministic oracle by tensor methods ($p=2,3$) from \cite{nesterov2018implementable}. \ga{However, for the moment we do not know any such results.} \ga{F}or the dual approach we \ga{also do not} know how to use the trick $A=\sqrt{W}$ (see \cite{scaman2017optimal}).
+Here we should take $A = W$, which (with additional increased complexity of auxiliary problem) make\dd{s} the bounds on communication steps wor\gav{se}.
+The basic fact in the dual approach is the following.
+To solve auxiliary problems we have to calculate the values of the form $\nabla^p_y \vp(Wy)$ on different vectors \cite{carmon2016gradient,nesterov2018implementable,nesterov2018lectures}. \ga{T}his can be done multiplying $W$ by vectors (communications) and multiplying corresponding (block) diagonal tensor ( $\nabla^p_{\lambda} \vp(\lambda)|_{\lambda=Wy}$) by vectors (can be distributed among nodes) \item The primal approach in the smooth case can be generalized for the (stochastic inexact) gradient-free oracle.
+The number of communication steps remain\dd{s} the same.
+The number of oracle calls become\dd{s} $\sim n$ times larger \cite{gorbunov2018accelerated,dvurechensky2017randomized}. \g{In the non-smooth case gradient-free (stochastic) decentralized distributed algorithm was developed in \cite{beznosikov2019derivative}} \item In \ga{\cite{hendrikx2019accelerated},} \cite{hendrikx2019asynchronous} \dm{asynchronized} distributed optimization was considered via dual accelerated (block) coordinate descent algorithms.
+The primal approach proposed above allows asynchronized generalizations in the smooth case.
+For that we should use the (block) coordinate version of {\tt STM} \cite{dvurechensky2017randomized} and additional randomization of sum type when $[Wx]_i$ is calculated.
+This will increase the number of communication steps $\sim\sqrt{n} \div n$ times \item Most of the results of this paper can be generalized to composite problems \cite{nesterov2013gradient}. \dd{Perhaps,} it is possible to make \dd{the} next step and try to generalize these results to more general types of models \cite{stonyakin2019gradient,stonyakin2019inexact} \item For smooth convex centralized distributed optimization problems there exists a universal way to accelerate non-accelerated (stochastic, asynchronized etc.) algorithm Catalyst \cite{lin2015universal}.
+The basic idea is using a non-accelerated centralized distributed algorithm for the inner problem arising at each step of the Catalyst procedure \item \dd{Perhaps,} it is possible to generalize the primal approach described above on time-varying graphs \avg{\cite{rogozin2019projected}}.
+Moreover, these generalizations can be done also for the smooth stochastic case \item \ga{It seems the result of \cite{rogozin2018optimal} can be improved by using mixed communication: many decentralized steps alternate with centralized ones.
+In this case, one can use non-accelerated distributed decentralized algorithms, which are robust on time-varying graphs \cite{rogozin2018optimal}, and then accelerate them by using the Catalyst technique \cite{lin2015universal} and centralization.
+Since the graph is changing we should recalculate spanning tree \dm{whenever} we apply a centralized step.
+We expect that this mixed communication will be useful also for tensor schemes in decentralized optimization} \item \ga{The main scheme in the primal approach is based on the result formulated directly after \eqref{penalty}.
+This result \dd{does not} depend on convexity of the objective.
+So it \dd{would} be interesting to apply this scheme for non-convex distributed optimization problems \cite{sun2018distributed}} \end{itemize}